 Yes, I've found another medium to express my pain and you can own your own copy of it!
 I didn't see the point of creating a long description of my living with pain, sharing my tips, turning journal entries into a pain story.
 I am, first and foremost, before the pain life, an artist... so my book had to contain many pictures and few words, just 32 pages in fact, but I believe it's a complete story.
 It doesn't hold the solution for PN but it'll allow you to explain it to someone else, leave it on the coffee table, and it will be light enough to carry around.
 Above all I created it to express my experience so far and so that it is a bit of a companion to another PN family member.
 The idea was for the reader to feel empathy in a world where no one seems to understand, and to ease the pain as you look through it.

 Communicating pain...
 Absolutely gobsmacked at this achievement, and incredibly confused at the same time.
 Who would have thought a horrifying life changing event could bring so much reward.
-Nevertheless, I’m going with it and am stoked to be considered for [...]
+Nevertheless, I’m going with [...]

 ...I'll clarify now, this post is a very positive one.
 It's about standing up, facing the world which requires courage, strength, being understood, supported, alot of struggle, and a damn load of management skills. ... not only did Lucy Feagins share our creativity on her brilliant blog, but her address and understanding of our space and lives couldn't have been more spot on or more supportive of PN.
 It puzzled me that Lucy could understand it when others struggle so much. ...
 I want judgement to stop.
 People in pain shouldn't have to say more than 'I suffer chronic pain'.
 It's harmful and prevents people in pain from going out when they're feeling ok, or rather when they can withstand their pain.
 If their houses are really tidy, that means they have help.
 If you see them socialising in one place, doesn't mean they can make it to the next.
 We are able to smile, we can move, we can walk, we can stand, just not alot.
 We don't hunch, in fact our practitioners teach us to have great posture, we might sit funny, walk slow, not carry much, and stare as you may you won't see our pain.
 If we appear somewhere and look great, we planned for that and it took alot of sacrifice and help.
 If you have doubts, keep them to yourself please because there's no doubt in our mind we're in pain.